habyt/hiring-data-engineer-case-study/README.md

 - pull data
 - transform the data into object models that represent your proposed schema
 - serialize the models and persist them as files (e.g., csv, json)
+- code should run inside a Docker container

 We are looking for:
 - clarity of code and rationale for choices